raven0034/tera/docs/content/docs/_index.md

 Example: `{{ negative_number | abs }}`

 If negative_number is -1, the output will be 1.
-If num_messages is -2.0 the output will be 2.
+If negative_number is -2.0 the output will be 2.

 #### sqrt
 Returns the square root value

 Example: `{{ positive_number | sqrt }}`

 If positive_number is 4, the output will be 2.
-If num_messages is 12.25 the output will be 3.5.
+If positive_number is 12.25 the output will be 3.5.
+If the number is negative, it will error.

 #### pluralize
 Returns a plural suffix if the value is not equal to ±1, or a singular suffix otherwise.
 The plural suffix defaults to `s` and the